moleculerjs/site/source/docs/context.md

 title: Context
 ---
-When you call an action, the broker creates a `Context` instance which contains all request informations and pass it to the action handler as single argument.
+When you call an action, the broker creates a `Context` instance which contains all the request information and pass it to the action handler as a single argument.

 **Available properties & methods of `Context`:**